TridentScript/trd_namechecker/README.md

 **Easy Integration**: Works seamlessly with any framework and popular Discord bots for streamlined setup.

-**Improved Community Trust**: Helps maintain accountability and consistency among players for a better roleplay or multiplayer experience.
+**Improved Community Trust**: Helps maintain accountability and consistency among players for a better roleplay experience.

 Ideal For: